Mythologos/ND-DLC-Tools/README.md

 #### Preparing a PDF for OCR (`pdf_converter.py`)

 To start the process of creating a digital edition, we first needed to find scans for the pages of a physical edition.
-These scans are often stored in PDFs rather than as independent image.
+These scans are often stored in PDFs rather than as independent images.
 We apply the `pdf2image` library to do this.
 We provide a number of the command line options that that library does to facilitate splitting PDFs under different conditions.
 The main optional flag in use was grayscaling, and we only applied it when the pages were in color.